allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 ```

 The usage looks almost the same as in the map-based approach, but we gain some
 type-safety and IDE hints.
-In the case of maps, IDE’s automatic formatting can
+In case of maps, IDE’s automatic formatting can
 easily align field names and values in columns, but it can't format this way
 automatically in the case of closures.